 Assistant Professor of Rhetoric

 My research interests include feminist rhetorical theory and criticism, affect theory, disability studies, public sphere theory, and the rhetoric of health and medicine.
 My work largely focuses on the circulation of cultural, medical, and legal meaning about women’s bodies in the public sphere, with an emphasis on the social and political dimensions of trauma and violence.
-These interests take shape in my current book project tentatively titled “How to Discipline a Woman’s Body: Rape Culture and Visceral Rhetorics,” which investigates contemporary rhetorics of rape culture by tracing the affective presence of women’s bodies in institutional, legal, cultural, and medical discourses.
+These interests take shape in my current book project titled Visceral Rhetorics: Rape Culture and the Politics of Women’s Bodies, which investigates contemporary rhetorics of rape culture by tracing the affective presence of women’s bodies in institutional, legal, cultural, and medical discourses.
 In addition to this project, my work extends my interests in the body, disability, and gender to investigate public understandings of mental illness, eating disorders, and PTSD.
 At CMU, I teach graduate and undergraduate courses in professional and technical writing and rhetoric on topics such as style, feminist rhetorics, disability studies, and the rhetoric of the body.

 Ph.D., University of Wisconsin-Madison